waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **[ARCHIVED] Victory Road 1F (Western Area):** The ladder from Victory Road 2F at (1, 9) leads to a small, isolated area on Victory Road 1F.
 This area is a dead end.

 ## A. Victory Road 2F (Puzzle @ Switch 10,17) - Investigation Log
-1. **[INITIAL CONCLUSION - FALSIFIED]** My initial analysis concluded that all on-floor boulders were unable to reach the switch, leading to the hypothesis that a multi-floor solution was required.
+1. **[INITIAL CONCLUSION]** My initial analysis concluded that all on-floor boulders were unable to reach the switch, leading to the hypothesis that a multi-floor solution was required.
-2. **[OVERRIDE - SYSTEM DIRECTIVE]** Received a system directive stating the solution IS on the current floor.
-This falsified the multi-floor hypothesis.
+2. **[FALSIFIED - CONTRADICTORY DIRECTIVE]** A previous system directive stated the solution was on the current floor.
+However, all paths to the on-floor boulders are blocked by impassable defeated trainers.
-3. **[AGENT HYPOTHESIS - FALSIFIED]** My `puzzle_strategist_agent` suggested the impassable tiles from (6, 17) to (9, 17) were a 'fake wall'.
-Test failed; the wall is solid.
-4. **[CURRENT HYPOTHESIS - DIRECTIVE DRIVEN]** The only remaining on-floor option is the northern boulder at (6, 6).
-The new plan is to maneuver this boulder south, then east, and down the ramp at (8, 9) to reach the switch.
+3. **[NEW DIRECTIVE & HYPOTHESIS]** A new, overriding system directive has explicitly suggested considering a solution from another floor.
+My new hypothesis is that the boulder at (23, 16) on Victory Road 3F must be pushed down the hole at (24, 16) to solve this puzzle.

 ## A. Victory Road 2F (Puzzle @ Switch 10,17) - Investigation Log
-1. **[INITIAL CONCLUSION - FALSIFIED]** My initial analysis concluded that all on-floor boulders were unable to reach the switch, leading to the hypothesis that a multi-floor solution was required.
+1. **[INITIAL CONCLUSION]** My initial analysis concluded that all on-floor boulders were unable to reach the switch, leading to the hypothesis that a multi-floor solution was required.
-2. **[OVERRIDE - SYSTEM DIRECTIVE]** Received a system directive stating the solution IS on the current floor.
-This falsified the multi-floor hypothesis.
+2. **[FALSIFIED - CONTRADICTORY DIRECTIVE]** A previous system directive stated the solution was on the current floor.
+However, all paths to the on-floor boulders are blocked by impassable defeated trainers.
-3. **[AGENT HYPOTHESIS - FALSIFIED]** My `puzzle_strategist_agent` suggested the impassable tiles from (6, 17) to (9, 17) were a 'fake wall'.
-Test failed; the wall is solid.
-4. **[CURRENT HYPOTHESIS - DIRECTIVE DRIVEN]** The only remaining on-floor option is the northern boulder at (6, 6).
-The new plan is to maneuver this boulder south, then east, and down the ramp at (8, 9) to reach the switch.
+3. **[NEW DIRECTIVE & HYPOTHESIS]** A new, overriding system directive has explicitly suggested considering a solution from another floor.
+My new hypothesis is that the boulder at (23, 16) on Victory Road 3F must be pushed down the hole at (24, 16) to solve this puzzle.